 If you really want to get your nerd on, you can use the numbers in your sheet to make charts.
 Having a bar graph or pie chart that breaks down your spending can let you see what’s eating up the biggest chunk of your money from month to month.

-And if you don’t want to make your own spreadsheet to track your budget and expenses, grab mine for FREE!!
+And if you don’t want to make your own spreadsheet to track your budget and expenses, grab your expense tracking freebie in the Resource Library!

 3. Let an app track your spending for you.